BALLWIN CHESTERFIELD BRANCH HISTORY

 At the national level, Julia Triplett has served as Community Action Grants Panel Chair from 2005 to 2010.
 When the 2009 National Convention was held in St. Louis, Patricia Shores and Julia Triplett served as Local Arrangements Committee chairs.
 Many more members served as committee chairs, and volunteers to make the St. Louis national convention a huge success!
 Twelve members were also financial sponsors of the convention.

 Sandra Camillo and Julia Triplett served on the AAUW Leadership Corps from 2009 to 2011.
 Sue Barley served on the Breaking Through Barriers Major Gifts Campaign (2009-2011) and now is Chair of the Legacy Circle program.
-Yvonne Morrison continues to serve on the AAUW Fundraising Committee.
+Yvonne Morrison served on the AAUW Fundraising Committee.

 IN AAUWMO OFFICES IN 2016-7: